Log ramification via curves in rank 1: Conjectures A and B

-Our main result is that if $X/k$ is smooth and $D$ is a simple normal crossing divisor on $X$, then if $\cal{F}$ has rank 1 Conjecture A is true (see Theorem \ref{tangentrank1}) and implies Conjecture B (Theorem \ref{thmexp2}).
-We do not require resolution of singularities; e.g. we do not require $X/k$ to be proper in Theorem \ref{tangentrank1}.
-On the other hand, if one insists that we begin with a smooth variety $U/k$ and a \emph{proper}, but not-necessarily smooth, variety $X/k$ that contains $U$ as an open dense subscheme, then resolution of singularities seems to be required to apply our techniques.

-In the case with $D=0$ (and arbitrary rank), the equivalence in Conjecture B is shown by Kerz and Schmidt in \cite{kerscht} relying on work of Wiesend in \cite{wie1}.
-Moreover, in the `non-log' rank 1 setting Conjecture B follows by work of Matsuda on Kato's Artin conductor, see \cite{mat} and \cite[Coro 2.7]{kersai}.
+where the supremum ranges over all $\bar{C}\in \rm{Cu}(X)$ and over all closed points $z\in|\bar{C}|$ with multiplicity $m_z(\bar\phi^*D)>0.$ \end{conjB} \begin{remark} If $E$ is not necessarily irreducible and $D$ is an sncd, then the left-hand side of \eqref{exp1limit} should be replaced by a sum over the components of $D$.
+Moreover, we expect this formula to hold at each smooth point of $D$. \end{remark} \begin{remark} In \cite[Remark 2.5.3]{zhu08}, a limit similar to that in \eqref{exp1limit} is mentioned for a smooth surface defined over an algebraically closed field.\end{remark} \; \; Our main result is that if $X/k$ is smooth, $D$ is a simple normal crossing divisor on $X$, and $\cal{F}$ has rank 1, then Conjecture B is true (see Theorem \ref{tangentrank1}) and implies Conjecture A (Theorem \ref{thmexp2}).
+We do not require resolution of singularities.
+On the other hand, if one insists that we begin with a smooth scheme $U/k$ and a \emph{proper} scheme $X/k$ that contains $U$ as an open dense subscheme, then resolution of singularities seems to be required to apply our techniques.
+We also note that in the case with $D=0$ (and arbitrary rank), the equivalence in Conjecture A is shown by M. Kerz and A. Schmidt in \cite{kerscht} relying on work of Wiesend in \cite{wie1}.
+Moreover, in the `non-log' rank 1 setting Conjecture A follows by work of Matsuda on Kato's Artin conductor, see \cite{mat} and \cite[Coro 2.8]{kersai}.
+We note that \cite{mat} focuses on smooth curves on $X$ that are transversal to components of $D$.